USAID Green Invest Asia

 Supporting the acceleration of Cambodia towards a greener economy and society, boosting its resilience to the impacts of climate change

-Mekong Strategic Partners was invited by several international conservation organisations to partner and develop a sustainable financing mechanism to support overall conservation objectives, as well as the development of a greener and more climate resilient economy in Cambodia.
-Leveraging from its extensive experience in the finance sector and investment landscape across Cambodia and the region, MSP developed the Cambodian Institute for Green Financing.
-Currently MSP is in advanced discussions and planning with the Cambodian Government and the Green Climate Fund to launch this initiative.
+Mekong Strategic Capital was invited by several international conservation organisations to partner and develop a sustainable financing mechanism to support overall conservation objectives, as well as the development of a greener and more climate resilient economy in Cambodia.
+Leveraging from its extensive experience in the finance sector and investment landscape across Cambodia and the region, MSC developed the Cambodian Institute for Green Financing.
+Currently MSC is in advanced discussions and planning with the Cambodian Government and the Green Climate Fund to launch this initiative.

 The Green Climate Fund (GCF) is a global fund created to support the efforts of developing countries to respond to the challenge of climate change.
 It was set up by the 194 countries who are parties to the United Nations Framework Convention on Climate Change (UNFCCC) in 2010, as part of the Convention’s financial mechanism.